How I’d Invest $250,000 Cash In Today’s Market

 Let's say you've currently got a good amount of cash to invest. $250,000 in this case.
 With the potential for a global financial recession due to still-high interest rates and now trade wars, investing is now getting trickier.
-At the same time, inflation has peaked and now the Fed is embarking on its multi-year rate cut cycle.
-Stocks are also finally correcting.
+At the same time, inflation has peaked and now the Fed is embarking on a multi-year rate cut cycle.
+Stocks have also finally corrected.
 How should one invest?

 Despite all the volatility in recent years, the main lesson from this post is to keep on investing, no matter what.